contentdj/YC/README.md

 text version of the form.
 A few :%s/pattern//'s later, I had a cleaned up and easy to edit in vim version ready to go.

-There are 14 days left to apply - will you?
+There are just weeks left to apply - will you?

 Usage
 ---